zaiyan-alam/dna-sequence-workflow/data/test.md

 ## Steps to setup ACCESS resources
-If you are planning to run the workflow on ACCESS resources with [PSC Bridges](https://ondemand.bridges2.psc.edu.) as the resource allocation provider, please follow the steps shown below in a sequential manner :
+If you are planning to run the workflow on ACCESS resources with [PSC Bridges](https://ondemand.bridges2.psc.edu.) as the resource allocation provider, please follow the steps shown below :
 * To get started, point your browser to https://access.pegasus.isi.edu and log in using the ACCESS Pegasus credentials.
   Use the [ACCESS Pegasus Documentation](https://access-ci.atlassian.net/wiki/spaces/ACCESSdocumentation/pages/129140407/ACCESS+Pegasus) to configure a basic setup for [ACCESS Pegasus workflows](https://github.com/pegasus-isi/ACCESS-Pegasus-Examples).
 It's recommended that you try to  execute the sample workflows first listed in the documentation in order to avoid any errors, they are simple and easy to execute.
 * After the setup is complete and you are able to run the sample ACCESS-Pegasus workflows successfully, we need to configure a new SSH key to be used for file transfers(by `scp` protocol) in our Alphafold workflow.
-Go to homepage on https://access.pegasus.isi.edu, then open up a shell `Clusters --> Shell Access`.
+Go to homepage on https://access.pegasus.isi.edu, then open up a shell navigating `Clusters --> Shell Access`.
   ```
   $ cd .ssh
   $ ssh-keygen -t rsa
   ```
+  Make note of absolute path to the private SSH key file `id_rsa`, as this will be used our Alphafold workflow.
+  Since PSC Bridges doesn't allow to configure new SSH keys simply by saving the public key in a file using the shell, it has to be submitted using PSC Bridges Key Management system.
 *